michaeltrefry/Yapplr/Yapplr.Api/README-PasswordReset.md

 ## Overview

-The Postr API includes a comprehensive password reset feature that allows users to securely reset their passwords via email.
+The Yapplr API includes a comprehensive password reset feature that allows users to securely reset their passwords via email.

 ## Features